he-nu/sentiment_analysis/README.md

-## This program asks user how their day went and responds based on the sentiment of hte input.
+## This program asks user how their day went and responds based on the sentiment of the input.

 ### install requirements: